BangAU/unissondisability-Woocommerce/wp-content/plugins/email-template-customizer-for-woo/readme.txt

 ###MAY BE YOU NEED

+[9MAIL – WordPress Email Templates Designer](https://bit.ly/9mail-wp-email-templates-designers): A useful tool for creating and customizing WordPress emails

+[EPOI – WP Points and Rewards](https://bit.ly/epoi-wordpress-points-and-rewards): Points and Rewards system for a WordPress website

+[WebPOS – Point of Sale for WooCommerce](https://bit.ly/webpos-point-of-sale-for-woocommerce): Point of Sale solution for WooCommerce stores

 [Jagif – WooCommerce Free Gift](https://bit.ly/jagif): Giving gifts to your customers can never be more easier

 [Coreem – Coupon Reminder for WooCommerce](http://bit.ly/woo-coupon-reminder): Send emails to customers to remind them of their coupons, especially ones which are about to expire